Andrettin/Wyrmsun/readme.txt

 * Quests
 - Fixed issue which caused the initial dialogue to not trigger properly for the Mead of Wisdom legacy quest.
+- Added side-quests for Denmark and Sweden to conquer areas in Scandinavia and around the Baltic.
+- Added side-quests for the Swedish Tribe and Sweden, for certain Swedish real-world festivities (e.g. Gustavus Adolphus Day).
+These only trigger when it is the corresponding day in the real world.
+- Added side-quests for Denmark related to Danish historical serfdom laws.

 * Scenarios
 - Kobolds now spawn at longer intervals in the Nidavellir scenarios.